Passionate about wellness? Join a Wellness Center group!

 For more information on Wellness Advocates, please see the Wellness Advocates webpage.

-Workshops: There are no more workshops for the Spring 2020 semester.
-Please check back again in Fall 2020!
+Workshops: There are no scheduled workshops yet for the Fall 2020 semester.
+Please keep checking back as we will be scheduling them soon!

 To learn more about the Body Project workshops, check out the Body Project FAQs .